JulAdaCha/Project_1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook YAML file to an Ansible directory.
+- Copy /ect/ansible/[current .deb file] to /etc/ansible/roles
-- Update the host file to include webservers and elk.
+- Update /etc/ansible/hosts and include webservers and elk as well as VM's Web-1, Web-1 and Web-3 with their private IP Addresses
-- Run the playbook, and navigate to Kibana to check that the installation worked as expected (http://[localhost]:5601/app/kibana).
+- Run the playbook, then open Kibana to ensure the connection was installed.
+To access Kibana type http://[localhost]:5601/app/kibana (http://40.85.185.162:5601/app/kibana)

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?